rvalla/mercsharveybot/README.md

 Proprietary software has helped here too.
 I must especially mention [DeepL translator](https://www.deepl.com/translator).
 Even though I know English, it has helped me a lot to translate the content of **azarte_bot**.

-Data of stock prices are retri
+Data of stock prices are retrieve from [Invertir Online](https://www.invertironline.com/).
+The bot waits between 1 and 5 seconds to execute each query.
+The idea is to get some information you need directly the go assuming you can access the platform of your choice to get real-time information.

 Reach **MERC's Harvey bot** [here](https://t.me/mercsharvey_bot).
 Feel free to contact me by [mail](mailto:rodrigovalla@protonmail.ch) or reach me in